IRI-UW-Bioinformatics/flu-ngs/README.md

 When finished three summary files are generated:

+- `results/<order>/xlsx/variants-mcc-by-sample-ordered.xlsx`.
+In this version,
-- `results/xlsx/variants-mcc-by-sample-ordered.xlsx`.
-Each _sample_ has its own
-  sheet.
-Each sheet contains all flu segments found in that sample.
+  each _sample_ has its own sheet, and each sheet contains all influenza segments found in that sample.
-- `results/xlsx/variants-mcc-by-segment-ordered.xlsx`.
-Like above, but each
+- `results/<order>/xlsx/variants-mcc-by-segment-ordered.xlsx`.
+Like above, but
-  _segment_ gets its own sheet.
+  each _segment_ gets its own sheet.
-- `results/xlsx/variants-mcc-flat-ordered.xlsx`.
-This contains all variants in one flat sheet.
+- `results/<order>/xlsx/variants-mcc-flat-ordered.xlsx`.
+This contains all
+  variants in one flat sheet.

 ### Sequences

-IRMA consensus sequences and amino acid translations are put in `results/seq`.
+IRMA consensus sequences and amino acid translations are put in `results/<order>/seq`.

 ### Splice variants